grnet/agora-sp/docs/README.md

 Is a drupal module that allows the administrator to create multiple agora feeds, choose which fields to render and create pages to render the data feeds.
 The administrator provides a valid Agora API Feed, selects which fields wants to be visible and specifies a new url in order for ReactJS app to render the defined selections.

-This module is working with a dependency of [agora-catalogue-react-view](https://github.com/grnet/agora-catalogue-react-view)

 ### Source Code

 [https://github.com/grnet/agora-drupal-connector.git](https://github.com/grnet/agora-drupal-connector.git)